-

 Basket Recommendation

-NEW Recommendation: VFiPPs seem to taste best on 3000 hole WAFO classic 35mm height.
+VFiPPs seem to work best on 3000 hole baskets like for example

 Straight wall baskets or baskets with hole counts under 2K, and also are not recommended, we have now found that they produce a slightly muted and harsher espresso due to micro-air locking.